2026 MARGARET A. GANNON (MAG) LEGAL EDUCATION STIPEND

 -

-Please email one PDF file that contains:
+Please email one PDF file that contains you application materials to womenlawyers@gmail.com.

-(3) Include the following language at the bottom of your personal statement, along with your dated signature:
+Please include the following language at the bottom of your personal statement, along with your dated signature:

 ”The information given by me on the attached resume and this personal statement is accurate and complete to the best of my knowledge.
 I understand that all application materials submitted will become the property of WLAC.” -